1. Home

 Share this post.
 Share the Journey!

-As the leaves transform and temperatures drop, the urge to give our homes a cozy Fall makeover is in the air.
+As the leaves transform and temperatures drop, the urge to give our homes a cozy autumn makeover is in the air.
 But you don’t need to break the bank to decorate for the season!
-With thrifted art, you can infuse your home with unique, on-trend style—while staying savvy with your budget.
-Join me as I show you how to use thrifted art for Fall decorating to create stunning and one-of-a-kind seasonal displays!
+With thrifted art, you can infuse your home with unique, on-trend style while staying savvy with your budget.
+Join me as I show you how to use thrifted art for fall decorating to create stunning and one-of-a-kind seasonal displays!

 Thrifting for old artwork is one of my very favorite past times.
 I refuse to purchase art from large retail stores anymore because they just don’t give me that vintage, patina-d look that I adore.
 There’s nothing better than art that is slightly worn and faded, showing signs of age with it’s chipped paint or wrinkled paper.